tinkercademy-bootcamp/chat-project-haxxxil/exercise-4/README.md

 ### Compiling vs Linking

 - What is the difference between compiling and linking in C++?
+  - Compiling involves turning the code in a single file into object files, however functions and objects defined in other files or in libraries aren't defined in these object files.
+Once all required object files are available, the linker "links" function calls and references between different files and combines the code into a single executable file.
 - What is the difference between creating an executable and creating a library?
 - How do you compile a library, and then use that library to compile an